kleijnweb/symfony-swagger-microservice-edition/README.md

 This runs pretty damn fast.
 Crazy fast.

 To build your app, run `docker build -t my-app-name .`.
+Edit php.ini if needed.
 Then run the container as a background process: `docker run -d my-app-name`.
 Now you can use any fcgi frontend, eg nginx.

 ### Load Balancing Your FCGI Service